Day 1 UK - Helsinki

 Day 9 Warsaw

-You'll discover the best of Warsaw as your Tour Manager and Local Guide point out all the highlights on today's tour.
+You'll discover the best of Warsaw as your Holiday Director and Local Guide point out all the highlights on today's tour.
 There's Castle Square, which fronts the Royal Castle, Sigismund's Column – the city's most famous landmark, and St John's Cathedral.
 Together we'll stroll through the Market Square and stop to admire the Monument of Warsaw's Uprising.

 Day 10 Warsaw - UK